-[PH0T0]

-C. Sean Day Greenwich, Connecticut Director since 1996

-Mr. Day is Chairman of Teekay Shipping Corporation, a foreign flag tank vessel owner and operator.
+[РНОТО] C. Sean Day Director since 1996 Age 52 Greenwich, Connecticut Mr. Day is Chairman of Teekay Shipping Corporation, a foreign flag tank vessel owner and operator.
 He has served in that position since 1999.
 Mr. Day served as President and Chief Executive Officer of Navios Corporation, a foreign flag bulk vessel operator, until 1999.
-He serves as a member of the Audit Committee.
-He is also a director of Sparkling Springs Water Group and Genesee & Wyoming, Inc.
+He is also a director of Sparkling Springs Water Group and Genesee & Wyoming, Inc. [РНОТО] William M. Lamont, Jr. Director since 1979 Age 53 Dallas, Texas Mr. Lamont is a private investor.
+He serves as Chairman of the Compensation Committee and is a member of the Executive Committee, Audit Committee and Committee on Directors and Board Governance.

-[PH0T0]
+[PHOTO]